anteater/anteater/docs/user_guide.rst

 using a regular expression that matches a unique string that has been incorrectly flagged and is a false positive.

-Let's say we wish to have some control over git repositories that can be cloned.
+Let's say we wish to have some control over git repositories that can be cloned in shell scripts present in out repository and used to automate our builds.

 First we make an entry in the ``flag_list`` around git clone::

     file_contents:
       clone:
         regex: git.*clone